ntaranov/continuous-integration-team-scenarios-course/responses/00_first_issue.md

 git push --force origin master
 ```

 Please, note that we use `git push --force`.
-You will rarely ever want to force push to a remote's master, but here we have very specific scenario with only one collaborator who know what he is doing.
+You will rarely ever want to force push to a remote's master, but here we have very specific scenario with only one collaborator who knows what he is doing.
 </details>

 ## What is Continuous Integration, really?